1manfactory/php-debugging-tool/README.md

 ### `showDebugInfo()`

 Displays the debug information at the point where it is called.
 It should be called at the end of your script to ensure all variables are captured.
+In production environments, this function does nothing.

 ## Exporting Debug Information